Here are the top trends in the mobile UX industry. Without further ado, here’s our count-down to #1.

 Think you have too much content?
 That your company’s business is too complex?
 In short, you can’t possibly adopt RWD in your organization?
 Think again.

 We regularly consult for Fortune 500 companies like Oracle, with over 50,000 pages of content.
-Last year we helped Oracle with a RWD design strategy workshop to help launch the RWD redesign of Oracle.com.
+Last year we helped Oracle with an RWD design strategy workshop to help launch the RWD redesign of Oracle.com.
 Today the new Oracle.com is hailed as one of most successful recent website projects.
 And if Oracle can do it, so can you.
 Let us know if you need a little help getting started in the right direction: we recommend starting with one of our award winning workshops, and will provide detailed design help if needed.

 #7 The Road Less Traveled: Divergent Mobile Strategies

 Is the RWD the right solution for every business case?
 Absolutely not.
 We’ve all heard statements like “There is no mobile web”, “Adapt or die”, “One Web”, and other statements in the similar vein.
 And while those are all admirable goals to strive for, most of our clients (larger Fortune 500 firms), find the reality on the ground a touch more complicated.
 It’s a phenomenon I call “Divergent Mobile Strategies” (with no relation at all to the Divergent movie, which I was forced to watch.
 Every.
 Single.
 Time.
-I flew United in 2014.
+I flew United last year.
 Ouch.)

 Heard of Amazon.com?
-Of course you have.
+Of course, you have.
 Amazon.com is only responsive down to 997 pixels – the width that comfortably supports the classic Apple iPad.
 Amazon.com also has a dedicated mobile website, and a full complement of native mobile apps with its own visual design and information architecture.
-And although Amazon does not follow the “one web” dogma, it hasn’t stopped them from making a (projected) 2014 revenue of almost $100 Billion with 20+% YOY growth.
+And although Amazon does not follow the “one web” dogma, it hasn’t stopped them from making a (projected) revenue of almost $100 Billion with 20+% YOY growth.

 How about social networks, such as LinkedIn.com?
 LinkedIn.com is only responsive down to 982 pixels, while also sporting a dedicated mobile website and a full suite of mobile apps.
 Twitter?
 Same thing, only down to 907 pixels.
 Google?
 1005 pixels.
 The lesson here is that one size does not fit all.
 Many companies have realized the benefits of RWD, but that does not make it a hammer in search of a nail.
-I predict that 2015 will be the year the cry of “one web” and “be responsive or die” will abate somewhat in favor of recognition of
+I predict that the cry of “one web” and “be responsive or die” will abate somewhat in favor of recognition of

 Widely divergent yet highly profitable mobile strategies that help companies create the optimal offering to best serve their most valuable customers.